bbauska/Coursera-Bootstrap/readme.md

 The first one is Home.
 The second one would be About.

-The third one would be Menu which I\'m going to build as part of the next course.
+The third one would be Menu which I&apos;m going to build as part of the next course.
 And the last one will be Contact.

 A typical company website would have links like this in its navigation